-In State of the State address, Gov. Jay Inslee calls for action against climate change
+Gov. Jay Inslee uses State of the State to urge action on mental health, climate change, orcas

 - As the Alaskan Way Viaduct comes down, so does a longtime shelter for Seattle's homeless

 Inslee also pressed lawmakers to make big investments to fix Washington’s mental-health system – a point officials in both parties have broadly agreed upon.
 The governor also laid out his case for efforts to save the endangered southern-resident population of killer whales.
+He said this is “one last chance” to save them.

 But the thrust of the governor’s remarks centered on climate change, after his carbon-fee and cap-and-trade proposals stalled in the Legislature in recent years.
 Washington voters in 2016 and 2018 also rejected carbon-fee ballot measures.